 - Forget fashion.
 Between all the kayaking, trekking, and general goofing off, camp clothes will get dirty and items are often lost, so it not the right setting for expensive clothing.
 Old t-shirts and comfy shorts make for great camp outfits.

 - Put toiletries in a separate, ideally waterproof, bag.
 Within that, pack the toothbrush and toothpaste in a ziplock.
 The countertop space in the bathrooms is usually limited and if children keep their toothbrush and toiletries stacked up by the sink there is a good chance things will be knocked to the ground.
-Keep their toothbrushes clean and the counter clear by packing toiletries into a dopp kit that can be easily toted back and forth from their bed to the bathroom.
-Something like this would work well.
+Keep their toothbrushes clean and the counter clear by packing toiletries into a small bag that can be easily toted back and forth from their bed to the bathroom.

 - If it is your child’s first time away from home, consider packing a few supportive notes in with their clothing.
 It will lift their spirits to find a handwritten letter that says “Have fun at camp!” tucked into their socks bag.